Baby teeth stem cells

 Go to a participating dentist, like our pediatric dentist, when your child is about to lose some of their baby teeth.
 The dentist extracts the loose tooth and stores it in a FDA approved storage solution that we mail to Store-A-Tooth.
 Once they have the tooth they collect the cells that they need and will store them for as long as you like.
 There is a small yearly fee, but they can store the cells without harm for your entire life.

 If you have any questions please feel free to call the office and ask for a free consult to discuss your options with one of our dentists.

 Baby teeth stem cell research – Research on dental stem cells in general

 Pihlstrom March 2012 JADA DENTAL PULP STEM CELLS’ POTENTIAL ROLE IN TREATING SPINAL CORD INJURY

 JADA April 2012 Hepatic cell differentiation from dental pulp stem cells

 Update on baby teeth stem cells:

-People are saving their children’s teeth now because it seems highly likely that by the time they are young adults the stem cells located within baby teeth can and will be used to regenerate teeth lost due to periodontal disease, decay, root canals, or accidents.
+People are saving their children’s teeth now after their infant goes through teething because it seems highly likely that by the time they are young adults the stem cells located within baby teeth can and will be used to regenerate teeth lost due to periodontal disease, decay, root canals, or accidents.
 Scientists are already able to do it they just need to streamline the service to make it usable to the general public.
 Of course they do need stem cells and very few adults today have those stored.
 At least one company has the process of collection and storage of stem cells streamlined.
 Store-A-Tooth.